-At all UCI Enduro and E-Enduro World Cup and Open racing events, a maximum of ONE training run is allowed per Special Stage, including repeated stages.
+At all UCI Enduro World Cup and Open racing events, a maximum of ONE training run is allowed per Special Stage, including any repeated stages.

-This restriction is not applicable to Tier Three Qualifier events unless specifically stated in the individual event rules or Race Book.
-WBDS recommends limiting the training time to reduce the impact of excess rider traffic on trails and to increase the fairness between local and visiting racers.
+This restriction is not applicable to Tier Three Qualifier events unless specifically stated in the individual event rules or Race Book however WBDS recommends limiting the training time to reduce the impact of excess rider traffic on trails and to increase the fairness between local and visiting racers.

-Unless otherwise agreed by WBDS, Official Training should not be held for more than two days prior to the race.
+Unless otherwise agreed by WBDS, Official Training should not take place more than two days prior to the race.

-During Official Training times, riders must only access a Special Stage from the Stage start and are NOT permitted to push up or create congestion on a Special Stage during Official Training.
-Any rider found to be accessing a stage by pushing or riding upwards against the direction of travel will be penalised.
-'Sectioning' of a Special Stage is allowed unless otherwise stated.
-Rider's sectioning in practice must push up outside the course marking.
+During Official Training times, riders must only access a Special Stage from the Stage start and are NOT permitted to push up within the course or create congestion by stopping on a Special Stage during Official Training.
+Any rider found to be accessing a stage, or section of a stage, by pushing or riding upwards against the direction of travel will be penalised.